steffiso/Datalution/readme.txt

-"Datalution - A Datalog-based Tool for Schema Evolution in NoSQL Databases", Version 2.0, 09/05/2016
+"CloudDatalution - A Datalog-based Tool for Schema Evolution in NoSQL Databases", Version 2.0, 09/21/2016
 ====================================================================================================

 GENERAL USAGE NOTES
 ----------------------------------------------------------------------------------------------------
-- Datalution is a tool for migrating schema changes to NoSQL databases lazily with Googles Datastore as a NoSQL database backend
+- CloudDatalution is a tool for migrating schema changes to NoSQL databases lazily with Googles Datastore as a NoSQL database backend
-- In the background Datalution uses Datalog rules to make lazy migration for operations like adding, deleting, copying and moving entities complete and efficient
+- In the background CloudDatalution uses Datalog rules to make lazy migration for operations like adding, deleting, copying and moving entities complete and efficient

 - Datalution is based on the theoretical background of following paper: